Electron-affinity difference distributions as an organizing principle for superconductivity, enabling the discovery of PtPb$_3$Bi: Gaussian process based on the EMD kernel

 \section{Gaussian process based on the EMD kernel}

+For ML-based $T_c$ prediction, we compare a flexible but opaque strategy using a neural network (NN) and a more transparent, probabilistic model using GP$T_c$, as illustrated in Fig.~\figref{fig:ML-workflow}{a}.
 In this work, we use Gaussian process (GP) models for two tasks: (i) regression to predict the superconducting critical temperature $T_c$, and (ii) binary classification of whether a material is a superconductor.
 To perform the two tasks, we build both GP regressors and GP classifiers.
 For both tasks, the input features are either graphlet features alone or graphlet features augmented with symmetry features.
 We model symmetry features with a standard automatic relevance determination (ARD) kernel.
 Graphlet features are represented as histograms and compared via the earth mover’s distance (EMD); accordingly, we construct an EMD-based kernel over the histograms.
 Below, we first introduce EMD and the resulting EMD kernel, and then briefly describe the GP regressors and classifiers.

+The symmetry indicators, which are scalar features, are modeled using the standard RBF kernel, and the final kernel over all features is a product of this RBF kernel with the EMD histogram kernel.
+We note that the length scales for the EMD and RBF kernels are normalized differently: for histograms, the bin centers are standardized, whereas for symmetry features, the values themselves are standardized to be within $[0,1]$.
+The GP combined with the EMD kernel provides a principled way to model histogram features, enabling analysis of each feature's sensitivity while preserving its distributional structure.